cino893/DOM-Events-To-Angular-Converter/README.md

 # DOM-event-to-AngularJS-event
-This is simple module that converts DOM events to use it in Angular.JS way
+Angular module that converts DOM events to use it in Angular.JS way

 ## So this is: